openmod/openmod/docs/devdoc/concepts/databases.md

 	```
   The purpose of Fluent API, although more complicated, allows greater control over how models are configured.

-## Add your model to your db context
+## Add your model to your DB context

-Now that you have your db context (`UserConnectionDbContext`) and your model (`UserConnection`), linking the two is very easy.
-All that is needed is to define a new property in your db context as follows:
+Now that you have your DB context (`UserConnectionDbContext`) and your model (`UserConnection`), linking the two is very easy.
+All that is needed is to define a new property in your DB context as follows:

 ```cs
 public DbSet<UserConnection> UserConnections => Set<UserConnection>();